 - Familial make-up: Girls without dad in the home are twice as likely to enter puberty early. (sources: 1, 2)

 - Poor infant-mother bond. (source)

-- Stress, especially severe and early in life. (sources: 1, 2)
+- Stress, especially severe and early in life. (sources: 1 (link removed), 2)

 - Sleep patterns being interrupted: Poor sleep decreases melatonin levels, an important hormone.
 Artificial lighting and screens after natural daylight ends impact this greatly. (sources: 1, 2, 3)

 - Low Vitamin D (source (link removed))

 Now we have to remember that research has only shown that all those elements may be related to early onset of puberty, in girls in particular (obesity, for example, actually works exactly the opposite in boys).

 The problems above may in some cases be the result of early puberty or even completely unrelated.

 Or perhaps they’re related to each other, like this one: